privatenumber/link/README.md

 Press `Enter` to manually trigger a relink, or `Ctrl+C` to exit.

+> **Note:** Watch mode uses Node.js native `fs.watch` with recursive watching, which works reliably on macOS and Windows.
+On Linux, recursive watching support varies by kernel version and filesystem.
+If watch mode doesn't detect changes in subdirectories on Linux, consider running the non-watch command manually after builds.

 ### Configuration file

 Create a `link.config.json` (or `link.config.js`) configuration file at the root of the _Consuming package_ to automatically setup links to multiple _Dependency packages_.